This article was updated January 19, 2021.

 The R&D tax credit is a dollar-for-dollar tax savings that directly reduces a company’s tax liability.
 There’s no limitation on the amount of expenses and credit that can be claimed each year.
 If the R&D credit can’t be used immediately or completely, any unused credit can be carried forward for up to 20 years.
-In addition, previously filed tax returns can typically be amended for up to three years in order to claim the R&D credit retrospectively, providing an avenue to recoup previously-paid taxes.
+In addition, previously filed tax returns can typically be amended for up to three years in order to claim the R&D credit retrospectively, providing an avenue to recoup previously paid taxes.

-New or small business may be eligible to apply the R&D tax credit against their payroll tax for up to five years starting in 2016.
 The R&D credit is available both at the federal and state level, with approximately 40 states offering an R&D credit to offset state tax liability.

 Here are some of the most common client questions we encounter on this topic.